All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Trialling treatments such as group therapy or individual counselling will prepare the individual for the programmes within centres and give them a better idea of what they are or are not looking for in rehabilitation treatments.

-In the case of alcohol, an individual can be administered Librium, a drug to help manage withdrawal symptoms.
+In the case of alcohol, an individual can be administered Librium/Chlordiazepoxide, a drug to help manage drug and alcohol withdrawal syndrome.

-This can be in a detox clinic, or the individual can be sent this drug at home for a home detox – although this will only be suitable in certain situations.
+This can be in a drug and alcohol detox clinic, or the individual can be sent this drug at home for a home medically-assisted detox – although this will only be suitable in certain situations.

 This process is managed until the individual is completely independent of the substance and they are able to move on to further rehabilitation treatments and therapies.